mateusdtakayama/Algoritmos_e_Estruturas_De_Dados/README.md

  -List 02 is about if, and, or & switch;

- -List 03 is about while, do-while and for.
+ -List 03 is about while, do-while and for;

+ -List 04 is about arrays.